Depending on your child's age, ability and why they are attending, you may find some of the following phrases helpful to reassure your child:

 "(Hailey/Danielle/Denise/Phillipa/Amchara) help kids with their feelings about things" / "gives them ideas about what to do when they get big feelings"

 "They can bring something to show if they choose" (some children like to bring a game, photos, sport or school certificates etc this helps them to feel in control and more confident about coming).

-"Hailey's job is similar to (name of a school counselor or guidance officer if they have seen one before) This is often helpful for kids if they have had a positive experience.
+"(Hailey/Danielle/Denise/Phillipa/Amchara's) job is similar to (name of a school counsellor or guidance officer if they have seen one before) This is often helpful for kids if they have had a positive experience.

-MOST IMPORTANTLY PLEASE EMPHASISE THAT MY ROLE IS A HELPING ROLE.
+MOST IMPORTANTLY PLEASE EMPHASISE THAT OUR ROLE IS A HELPING ROLE.
 THEY ARE NOT COMING BECAUSE THEY ARE IN TROUBLE.

 In my experience, children often want the help.. they don't like having difficulty making and keeping friends or feeling overwhelmed.